Yakrel/wabbajack-library-cleaner/README.md

 **Step 2: Select Downloads Folder**
 - Click **"📁 Select Downloads Folder"**
 - Choose your Wabbajack downloads directory
-  - Example: `F:\Wabbajack\downloads` (contains game-specific folders like Skyrim, Fallout4, etc.)
+  - Example (parent folder): `F:\Wabbajack` (contains game folders like Fallout 4, Skyrim, etc.)
+  - Example (specific game): `F:\Wabbajack\Fallout 4` (if you only want to scan one game)
+- The tool will scan both the selected folder and its subfolders for mod files

 **Step 3: Configure Safety Options**
-- ✅ **"Send deleted files to Recycle Bin"** ← Recommended! (you can restore files if needed)
+- ✅ **"Move to deletion folder"** ← Recommended! (files moved to timestamped folder)
+  - Deletion folder location: `[Downloads]\WLC_Deleted\[timestamp]\`
+  - Example: `F:\Wabbajack\WLC_Deleted\2025-11-14_15-30-45\`
+  - You can restore files by simply moving them back
+  - Each cleanup operation creates a new timestamped folder
 - ❌ Uncheck for permanent deletion (⚠️ cannot be undone!)

 **Step 4: Clean Your Library**

 **🎯 PRIMARY: Clean Orphaned Mods** (Major space savings!)
-1. **"🔍 Scan for Orphaned Mods"** → Preview what will be deleted
+1. **"🔍 Scan for Orphaned Mods"** → Analyzes which mods are used by your selected modlists
-2. Review output: shows which mods are kept vs removed
+2. Review output: Shows used mods vs orphaned mods with file counts and sizes
-3. **"🧹 Clean Orphaned Mods"** → Delete after confirmation
+3. **"🧹 Clean Orphaned Mods"** → Moves orphaned mods to deletion folder after confirmation
+   - Progress bar shows real-time progress
+   - Files are moved (not deleted) so you can restore them

 **⚠️ SECONDARY: Clean Old Versions** (Use with caution!)
 - ⚠️ **Warning:** Your modlist may require old versions!
 This feature only looks at timestamps, not what your modlist actually needs.
 - Only use if you understand the risks
-1. Select game folder to scan
+1. **"🔍 Scan for Old Versions"** → Select a game folder to scan
-2. Preview old versions detected
+2. Review detected duplicates with version information
+3. **"🧹 Clean Old Versions"** → Removes old versions, keeps newest
-3. Clean only if you're certain they're safe to remove
+   - Use only if you're certain old versions aren't needed

 **📊 View Statistics**
 - See your mod library size breakdown by game